Catherine Price

 How to Break Up With Your Phone and Screen/Life Balance: Hands-On Workshop

 Do you and your colleagues feel burned out from being constantly “on-call” to technology — but not know how to stop?
-In this hands-on version of Catherine’s presentation, offered either as a single longer session or two separate sessions, attendees will learn how their interactions with screens are ...
+In this hands-on version of CATHERINE PRICE’s presentation, offered either in-person or virtually, attendees will learn how their interactions with screens and devices are affecting t ...

 Do you and your colleagues feel burned out from being constantly “on-call” to technology — but not know how to stop?
-In this hands-on version of Catherine’s presentation, offered either as a single longer session or two separate sessions, attendees will learn how their interactions with screens are affecting them (and why it’s so hard to achieve balance) and will take the first steps toward creating new, healthier relationships with technology in both their personal and professional lives.
+In this hands-on version of CATHERINE PRICE’s presentation, offered either in-person or virtually, attendees will learn how their interactions with screens and devices are affecting them (and why it’s so hard to achieve a healthy balance) and will take the first steps toward creating new, healthier relationships with technology in both their personal and professional lives.

 Working individually and collaboratively, participants will begin by exploring their own priorities and what role they want technology to play in their lives (this big-picture view is one of the features that makes Catherine’s approach unique).
 Then, working both individually and collaboratively, with Catherine as their guide, they will make a concrete plan—and even take the first steps—in creating a new relationship with technology, over which they have control.